Seasonal Marketing for ASO

 Creating a Seasonal Campaign

-Here are five steps to follow when creating your ASO seasonal marketing campaign.
+Here are 11 steps and tips to follow when creating your ASO seasonal marketing campaign:

 1. Create a seasonal calendar